Laser Eye Surgery For Very High Prescriptions

 The age of high prescription treatments

-For almost a decade now, we’ve been treating patients with very high prescriptions.
-We’re able to do this due to a combination of world-class technology, the expertise of our surgeons, and the fact we believe in giving every patient the best possible outcome.
+We have been treating patients with very high prescriptions for over a decade, thanks to a combination of world-class technology, the expertise of our surgeons, and our determination to give every patient the best possible outcome.

-Our pioneering approach to developing High Profile treatments has established London Vision Clinic as world-leaders in treating very high prescriptions.
+Our pioneering approach to the development of High Profile treatments has allowed London Vision Clinic to establish itself as a world leader in the treatment of very high prescriptions.

-To give you an idea of where the rest of the industry is at, Professor Dan Reinstein, lead laser eye surgeon at London Vision Clinic, says that “generally speaking, traditional Laser Eye Surgery can only correct prescriptions up to a maximum of between -8 and -10.”
+However, this is still not the industry standard, as Professor Dan Reinstein, Lead Laser Eye Surgeon at London Vision Clinic explains: “Generally speaking, traditional Laser Eye Surgery can only correct prescriptions up to a maximum of between -8 and -10.”

-What’s more, thanks to the minimally-invasive technique, SMILE can significantly reduce or even eliminate the side-effect of post-operative dry eye, which people often experience temporarily after traditional Laser Eye Surgery.
+What’s more, SMILE can significantly reduce or even eliminate the side-effect of post-operative dry eye, which people often experience temporarily after traditional Laser Eye Surgery.